jopensar/BIDA/README.md

 arp <- calc_arp(data, max_parent_size = 5)
 ```

-In the resulting matrix, the value at row i and column j is the posterior probability of there existing an ancestral path from i to j.
+In the resulting matrix, the value at row `i` and column `j` is the posterior probability of there existing an ancestral path from `i` to `j`.

 ## Reference